unexpectedjs/unexpected/documentation/plugins.md

 });
 ```

-Or you could assert that a node.js readable stream outputs an that's at most
+Or you could assert that a node.js readable stream outputs an image that's at most
 10% different from a reference image:

 ```js#evaluate:false